-CHAPTER 14.01 PURPOSE, APPLICABILITY, AND DEFINITIONS\\
+CHAPTER 14.01 PURPOSE, APPLICABILITY, AND DEFINITIONS

-The several purposes of this ordinance Chapter are: tTo implement the Comprehensive Plan; to encourage the most appropriate use of the land; to conserve and stabilize the value of property; to aid in the rendering of fire and police protection; to provide adequate open spaces for light and air; to lessen the congestion on streets; to allow for orderly growth in the city; to prevent undue concentration of population; to facilitate adequate provisions for community utilities and facilities such as electrical distribution water, sewerage, systems. transportation, schools, parks, and other public requirements; and, in general, to promote public health, safety, convenience, and general welfare.
+The several purposes of this ordinance Title XIV of the Newport Municipal Code, also referred to as the "ordinance," are: t\(\frac{1}{4}\)o implement the Comprehensive Plan; to encourage the most appropriate use of the land; to conserve and stabilize the value of property; to aid in the rendering of fire and police protection; to provide adequate open spaces for light and air; to lessen the congestion on streets; to allow for orderly growth in the city; to prevent undue concentration of population; to facilitate adequate provisions for community utilities and facilities such as water, sewerage, electrical distribution systems, transportation, schools, parks, and other public requirements; and, in general, to promote public health, safety, convenience, and general welfare.
 The standards and conditions contained herein have been reviewed and deemed consistent with Comprehensive Plan policies.

-The rules, requirements, and provisions of this Chapter are in addition and not in lieu of any prior ordinance, resolution, rule, requirement, or procedure previously adopted by the City of Newport except as may have been expressly repealed, provided, however, that the provisions of this Chapter shall be controlling in cases where there may be conflicting provisions.
+The rules, requirements, and provisions of Title are in addition and not in lieu of any prior ordinance, resolution, rule, requirement, or procedure previously adopted by the City of Newport except as may have been expressly repealed, provided, however, that the provisions of this ordinance shall be controlling in cases where there may be conflicting provisions.